 The greatest achievement of the project was to allow Atria’s reports to be updated in real time as the changes do not cause extra work.
 This way the financial team can concentrate on their work better as the latest figures are automatically updated in the text.
 Also, the communications department has more time to devise the verbal part of the reports instead of updating figures manually.

 Currently, Atria is working on an annual report in the iXBRL format in Certent CDM for the first time.
 There is no rush as the report will not be published until the end of March.
 The Atria team is learning about XBRL tagging with the help of Intito team.
 Whether the ESEF requirement will be carried out as scheduled or it needs to be postponed, is still under observation.

 “Even if the ESEF reporting requirement would be postponed, adopting the Certent CDM solution was a good step forward in the modernisation and automation of our external reporting process.
 The number of our iXBRL tagged reports is due to increase, so we are well prepared for the future,” Kortesoja summarises.

 Atria is one of the leading meat and food companies in the Nordic countries, Estonia and Russia in the St. Petersburg area.
 The company was established in Finland in 1903.
 The Group’s net annual sales exceed EUR 1.45 billion, and it employs an average of 4,450 people.
 Atria’s operations are divided into the following four business areas, from largest to smallest: Atria Finland, Atria Sweden, Atria Estonia & Denmark and Atria Russia.

 - Certent CDM

-Do you to learn more about Certent CDM?
+Do you want to learn more about Certent CDM and automatization of reporting processes?
 Contact us!PRINT